ennis/fluff/GUI_NOTES.md

 Measure cannot return a range of sizes.
 If it could, returned measures should be able to fully model the sizing behavior of the child item, and the available space passed to `measure` would be useless.

+Idea: maybe, alongside the measure, the widget could return a "priority" value that tells the container how to resolve conflicts with other widgets if it leads to overflow.

+# Hot reload

+Proc-macro that watches the original source files for changes.
+The proc-macro produces the AST of the UI tree, which is then interpreted to:

+- create the UI hierarchy
+- set the value of properties

+The proc-macro also generates code to bind widgets to local variables.